microsoft/EdgeML/Projects/GesturePod/instructable.md

 This tutorial focused on building the GesturePod, and deploying a pre-trianed machine learning model to recognize gestures.
 The next tutorial will teach you
-- how to train, and deploy a machine learning model to recognize your own gestures.
+\- how to train, and deploy a machine learning model to recognize your own gestures.
+Know enough to get started already?
+Head over to [here](https://github.com/microsoft/EdgeML/tree/master/applications/GesturePod/training) to start training a new model to recognize your custom gestures.

+## The Things Network Conference - A shorter tutorial

+[Paul Foster](https://github.com/PaulDFoster) created a [shorter _(and better !?)_ tutorial](https://github.com/PaulDFoster/GesturePod) for the hands on workshop at The Things Network Conference, UK (2019).
+An Adafruit Trinket M0 is used instead of the MKR1000.
+Further, this basic GesturePod indicates gestures recognised _(respecting the British-English spelling, considering the event was held in the UK :D)_ by using the RGB LED on the Adafruit Trinket M0, rather than via Bluetooth as in the full GesturePod implementation.
+The tutorial also guides you on how to train a new model for custom gestures.

 ---